 Oxfam is mobilizing to prevent the spread of coronavirus and save lives.
 Water, sanitation and hygiene are vital for any attempts to manage the rate of inevitable infections and have been areas of our core work for decades.
 We have longstanding operational experience in responding to public health emergencies and our expertise is informed by lessons from past epidemics like cholera, Zika and Ebola.
-As we’re responding to this outbreak, we will, as with other emergencies, be working closely with our local partners and supporting them and their work wherever possible.
+As with other emergencies, we work closely with our local partners and support them and their work wherever possible.

 Our priority is to support the most vulnerable people, especially those in higher-risk environments such as refugee camps or crowded urban areas.
-Our teams are increasing the delivery of clean water, sanitation services such as handwashing facilities and hygiene materials like soap.
+Our teams have increased the delivery of clean water, sanitation services such as handwashing facilities and hygiene materials like soap.
 We work with communities on hygiene awareness, help ensure access to food and other essentials, and get cash to those most in need.

 Our concerns for the most vulnerable

-Oxfam is very concerned should coronavirus establish itself in poorer countries with weak public health systems and whose populations are already facing multiple threats to their health and livelihoods.
-We are also concerned that if the disease hits refugee camps and other places where people are already struggling to access health care or food, it will become even more devastating.
+Oxfam is very concerned about coronavirus establishing itself in poorer countries with weak public health systems and whose populations are already facing multiple threats.
+We are also concerned about the devastating impact it can have in refugee camps or on top of ongoing crisis or conflict in places where people are struggling to access health care or food.

 You can help us save lives

-Right now, we are on the frontlines of preventing catastrophe in some of the world’s most vulnerable places, supporting our local partners and acting to save as many lives as we can.
-We have it in our power to save millions of lives now – the most vulnerable, poorest and greatest-at-risk populations.
+Right now, we are on the frontlines in some of the world’s most vulnerable places, supporting our local partners and acting to save as many lives as we can.
+We have it in our power to protect the most vulnerable, poorest and greatest-at-risk populations.
 We need you to help us make a difference before it’s too late.